-The following is a typical weekly Wake and Light Therapy treatment programme at the Priory Hospital North London.
+The following is a typical weekly Wake and Light Therapy treatment programme.
 You may read of variations in the timetable, but it’s not known yet if one approach is better than another.
 The most important thing is to stay fully awake during the periods of sleep deprivation.
 Napping will ruin what gains you might have made resetting your bodily clock.

 Day 1 (Monday)